Per Holm Knudsen

-Per Holm Knudsen (born 18 December 1945 in Copenhagen) is a Danish writer, teacher and psychotherapist.
+Per Holm Knudsen (born 18 December 1945) is a Danish writer, teacher and psychotherapist.
 He is the author of The True Story of How Babies Are Made, a detailed and colorfully illustrated children's book that chronicles love, marriage, conception, pre-natal growth, and birth.
 As the title promises, it explains the biological process of human reproduction, using correct terminology and graphic pictures.